milekey/fluid-slider-db/README.md

 ## 📄 License

-Fluid Slider (FluidSlider.kt) was originally released from Ramotion (https://github.com/Ramotion/fluid-slider-android); rivised by milekey under the MIT license.
+Fluid Slider (FluidSlider.kt) was originally released from Ramotion (https://github.com/Ramotion/fluid-slider-android); reviced by milekey under the MIT license.

 See [LICENSE](./LICENSE.txt) for details.